-The following information details the current standards for documentation required as part of various liquor and gaming applications.
-These standards supersede all previous requirements documented in various forms.
+The following information details the proof of identity documentation standards required as part of various liquor and gaming applications.
+These standards supersede all previous requirements documented across various forms.

 Proof of identity documents

 Proof of identity documentation is required to establish an individual's identity.
 The combination of identity documents provided must include: